Table of Contents

 }

-This is the appropriate place to open the device camera, especially if the camera is not designed to remain open continuously.
-It is also the right place to obtain calibration data that remains unchanged throughout the lifecycle.
-Sometimes, it may be necessary to wait for the device to be ready or for data updates before this data can be retrieved.
+This is the appropriate place to open the device camera, especially if these cameras aren't designed to remain constantly active.
+It's also suitable for obtaining calibration data that won't change throughout the lifecycle.
+Sometimes it may be necessary to wait for the device to become ready or for data updates before this data can be acquired.

 Additionally, this is a suitable location to start the data input loop.
-Alternatively, you can write this loop in Update() or other methods, particularly when data needs to be acquired at a specific point in Unity's execution order.
-Do not input data until the session is ready.
+You could also write this loop in Update() or other methods, particularly when data needs to be acquired at specific points in Unity's execution order.
+Do not input data before the session is ready.

-If needed, you can also ignore the startup process and perform data checks during each update, depending entirely on specific requirements.
+If needed, you can skip the startup process and perform data checks during each update - this entirely depends on specific requirements.

-For example, when using video as input, you can start playing the video and initiate the data input loop here:
+For example, when using video as input, you can start video playback and initiate the data input loop here:

 protected override void OnSessionStart(ARSession session)